toggledbits/lexpjs/README.md

 The expression language has a couple of "lightweight statements" that function as a hybrid of a statement and an expression.
 These are:

-* `each <element-identifier> [, <element-identifier> ] in <array-or-object-expression>: <body-expression>` &mdash; the `each` statement will iterate over the given array or object (or expression resulting in an array or object), each time placing an array value or object element in the named variable (and the key or index in the second named variable, if given), and then execute the body expression.
+### `each <element-identifier> [, <element-identifier> ] in <array-or-object-expression>: <body-expression>`

+The `each` statement will iterate over the given array or object (or expression resulting in an array or object), each time placing an array value or object element in the named variable (and the key or index in the second named variable, if given), and then execute the body expression.
 The body expression result, if non-`null`, is pushed to an array that forms the `each` expression result.
 For example, `each num of [ 4,7,33 ]: num * 2` will return an array `[ 8, 14, 66 ]`, while `each v,k in { "alpha": 1, "beta": 2 }: k` will return `["alpha", "beta"]`.

-* `first <element-identifier> [, <element-identifier> ] in <array-or-object> with <test-expression> [ : <result-expression> ]` &mdash; the `first` statement will search through the elements of an array or object (top level, no traversal) and return the first value that for which `<test-expression>` is *true* (or [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)).
+### `first <element-identifier> [, <element-identifier> ] in <array-or-object> with <test-expression> [ : <result-expression> ]`

+The `first` statement will search through the elements of an array or object (top level, no traversal) and return the first value that for which `<test-expression>` is *true* (or [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)).
 The result is the value matched, unless the optional `: <result-expression>` clause is given, in which case the result will be that of the expression.
 Example: `first val,key in devices with val.type=="window": val.name + ' ' + key` will find the first device in an array or map (object) of device objects for which the device object key *type* is *window*, and rather than return the device object, return the device name and key as a space-separated string.

-* `do <statement-list> done` &mdash; since the limited syntax of `each` allows only a single statement to be executed, the `do...done` statement creates a statement block that appears to `each` as a single statement, thus allowing multiple statements to be executed within the loop.
+### `do <statement-list> done`

+Since the limited syntax of `each`, `case`, etc. allow only a single statement to be executed, the `do...done` statement creates a statement block that appears to be a single statement, thus allowing multiple statements/expressions to be executed in that context.
 The standard multi-statement result rule applies: the result of the statement block is the result produced by the last expression in the block.

-* `if <conditional> then <true-expression> else <false-expression> endif` &mdash; Introduced for users uncomfortable with the ternary operator (`?:`) syntax, this "traditional" *if...then* form was added.
+### `if <conditional> then <true-expression> [ else <false-expression> ] endif`

+Introduced for users uncomfortable with the ternary operator (`?:`) syntax, this "traditional" *if...then* form was added.
 The true and false expressions may be any expression, including a `do...done` block enclosing multiple expressions.
 Note that when writing `else if` for multiple conditions, each `if` starts a new `if` block and must have a matching `endif`:

         # The following is incorrect:
         if a > 5